 We are happy to work with you in developing effective library assignments.
 In other words, we can cooperate in working towards assignments that challenge students not only to gain skills in acquiring information, but also to require students to critically analyze, evaluate, and synthesize information.

 We can tailor instruction in using library resources to the needs of your class.
 With our constantly changing information environment, we are continually acquiring new resources and tools.
 We can help make students aware of these resources and provide specialized classroom presentations that demonstrate to the students how to effectively use the resources.
 Some of these resources include subscription databases available through the library's web site, as well as resources found through the World Wide Web.
-Discipline-specific information and search tips can be found under Research Guides.
+Discipline-specific information and search tips can be found under Research Help.
 Faculty members who would like their students to use these resources should contact the Library Instruction Librarian at 210/436-3346 to schedule training.